*** This page is a work in progress. ***

 Here’s an interview with Lattimore filmed in 1983, at the beginning of which he discusses his honeymoon trip:

-As travel accounts go, this is an unusual one, but I know of know others for which music is the central focus of the writer.
+As travel accounts go, this is an unusual one, but I know of no others for which music is the central focus of the writer.
 If you manage to find a new copy or a good used one, the book was published with a CD containing a selection of recordings made during the journey.

 Levin, Theodore.
 The Hundred Thousand Fools of God: Musical Travels in Central Asia (and Queens, New York).
 Bloomington: The Indiana University Press, 1996.